holiday01/deconvolution-to-estimate-immune-cell-subsets/README.md

 The tool is designed to estimate the fractions of immune cells from the expression profiles of tissues, such as tumor masses, PBMCs, etc. The 8 immune cells treated in this method include naïve CD8 T cells, naïve CD4 T cells, alternatively activated macrophages, classically activated macrophages, regulatory T cells, T helper cells, natural killer cells, and dendritic cells.

+Fixed.
+Now redundant  records for each gene will be removed, and only the record with the￼ higher value will be taken for the cell composition deconvolution.
+(05/02/2020)

 # Requirements

 * R